n3oh4t/Azure-CloudBased-SIEM/README.md

     ![1749513873593](image/README/1749513873593.png)

-- Used a *custom script* to use the IP address (from Event Viewer Log) and external 3rd party API to fetch the latitude/longitude details.
+- A *custom script* to use the IP address (from Event Viewer Log) and external 3rd party API to fetch the latitude/longitude details.
 ![1749513968007](image/README/1749513968007.png)